School of Computing and Mathematics

 We develop and analyse neuroevolutionary systems to advance understanding of the capacity of evolutionary processes to generate increasingly intelligent behaviours in virtual creatures.

 Our research into open-ended evolution looks to overcome the severe scaling problems exhibited by today's evolutionary algorithms, and toward evolving true artificial intelligence through natural selection.
 We developed the first closed artificial system to pass Mark Bedau et al's established statistical “ALife Test” for unbounded evolutionary dynamics .
 Earth's biosphere (through fossil-record databases) is the only other system to have passed the advanced form of this test.
 This is a very significant result: potentially a second example of unbounded evolution.
+The creation of a system capable of passing the test had been identified by Bedau, Snyder and Packard as “among the very highest priorities of the field of artificial life” .
 We made the test well-grounded even for long-term unbounded evolution in artificial systems, through the first ever method of computing individual genes' adaptive ('normalized') evolutionary activities [2003, 2006].
 Our work in this area currently focuses on drawing generalized conclusions about open-ended evolution that were previously impossible given just the real-world example.

 Our earliest work on the neuroevolution of articulated virtual creatures produced the first realistic co-adapted behaviours to have been evolved using general purpose neurons to control 3D physically simulated agents .
 The previous need for ad hoc (problem-specific) neurons was a barrier to the long-term evolution of general behaviours.
 Our research in this area is now focused on the incremental neuroevolution of complex reactive and deliberative behaviour coupled with motor control: evolving articulated virtual creatures capable of performing tasks that cannot be solved by reactive mechanisms alone and which would traditionally have their solutions formulated in terms of search-based planning .
 In related work, our biologically inspired evolutionary robotics research focuses on biological mechanisms of navigation .